Camilapinz18/proyecto_marketmix/README.md

 The goal of the Administrator screen is to modify and save cretrain infromation realted to the employees, like salaries, maximum shoes production, production cost by shoe and the seller commission percentages.

-This functionality is helded by four computed properties: currentSeller, currentAssembler, currentSecretary and currentUser.
+This functionality is supported by four computed properties: currentSeller, currentAssembler, currentSecretary and currentUser.
 These properties allows to update instantly certain variables stored in usersData:
 ```
  computed: {
     currentSeller () {